testingisdocumenting/znai/td-documentation-cli/documentation/layout/attention-signs.md

 # Question

-    Question: use the question sign to bring an extra attention to a main idea of a page.
+    Question: Use the question sign to bring an extra attention to a main idea of a page.
     \
     What is the point of the `attention signs`?

-Question: use the question sign to bring an extra attention to the main idea of a page.
+Question: Use the question sign to bring an extra attention to the main idea of a page.
 \
 What is the point of the `attention signs`?